ioan-thomas/countries-rest-api/README-template.md

 As with many things, Next.js makes routing in React very easy.
 It's as simple as placing a file in the `/pages` directory.

-I learned that dynamic routes can be created for pages paths that depend on external data e.g. in this project's case, I created a page for every country that is fetched from the API.
+I learned that dynamic routes can be created for pages whose paths depend on external data e.g. in this project's case, I created a page for every country that is fetched from the API.
 To do this:

  1. I added `/[slug].js` to the `/pages` directory.
-This will give each page the path format /[slug], the forward slash indicates the homepage.
+This will give each page the path format **/[slug]**, the forward slash indicates the homepage.
  2. I then, exported an async function called `getStaticPaths`:

  ```js